konstantin-lukas/butter-bot/README.md

 - Regularly crawl Dead by Daylight codes and send new ones to a channel
 - `/translate`: Translate a text between two languages
-- `/common games`: Get a list of games that a list of users have in common
+- `/common-games`: Get a list of games that a list of users have in common

 ## Environment Variables
 ### BOT_TOKEN